 Debbie Wanner – Kaoh Rong (9th)

-Thoughts: Debbie is awesome.
-She gives killer/ hilarious confessionals, and she has a pretty decent strategic awareness as well.
+Thoughts: In Survivor Kaoh Rong, Debbie was the kind of character that instantly made the season better.
+She gave killer/ hilarious confessionals, and although her sociability is always close to being a train-wreck she showed a fair degree of stategic awareness during her season as well.
 I virtually see no way that Debbie doesn’t make it to at least the merge.
+She’s good in challenges, she can be a loyal enough soldier if you tell her how to vote, other people will think that they can control her and she won’t start losing her mind until the merge hits.
 I think she’ll always be used as a piece to the puzzle for other players and kind of get dragged along, maybe even all the way to the end.
 She’ll be really fun to see back again and her return comes as a pleasant surprise given how she said in every exit interview that she gave after Kaoh Rong that she would not return.
 Debbie will be a lot of fun to have back and I am excited to see how she plays a second time.
 In terms of her chances, I don’t think the mom of two has winner’s upside.
-She likely won’t be targeted early but her erratic behaviour will likely cause people to feel like she is too untrustworthy and vote her off the island sooner than she should be able to go.
+She likely won’t be targeted early but her erratic behaviour will likely cause people to feel like she is too untrustworthy and vote her off the island sooner than expected.